-Your hearing aids may contain a radio transceiver operating in the 902-928 MHz (North America) or 863-865 MHz (EU) frequency band with a maximum effective radiated power of -19 dBm for the ITE and ITC models and -23 dBm for the CIC model with transmission modulation type of 342KFXD.
-The receiver section of the radio has a bandwidth of 300kHz.
+Your hearing aids may contain a radio transceiver operating in the 902-928 MHz (North America) or 863-865 MHz (EU) frequency band with a maximum effective radiated power of -18 dBm with transmission modulation type of 342KFXD.
+The receiver section of the radio has a bandwidth of 300 kHz.